Comparison between peristaltic, syringe and pressure pumps for microfluidic applications

 HOW TO CHOOSE THE RIGHT MATERIALS FOR MICROFLUIDIC CHIPS?

 Since its introduction, microfluidics keeps advancing along with technology, and expanding its fields of application.
 Biological and medical applications are a major focus of current research along with other areas.
 In terms of materials and functions, while glass and silicon have important uses, polymeric materials have become the material of choice in this field.
-As described above, they each have their own advantages and disadvantages.
+They each have their own advantages and disadvantages.
 Though PDMS is still the more commonly used microfluidic material substrate, new materials and composites presenting interesting features are created in ordermake them more adapted to mass production with lower-price and greater adaptability.

 - Beebe, D. J., Mensing, G. A., & Walker, G. M. (2002).
 Physics and applications of microfluidics in biology.
 Annual review of biomedical engineering, 4(1), 261-286.